Auxilor/auxilor.github.io/docs/ecoenchants/how-to-make-a-custom-enchant.md

   - sword
 conflicts: # The enchantments that conflict with this
   - sharpness
+required: # The enchantments that must already be present to apply this enchantment
+  - unbreaking
 rarity: common # The rarity of the enchantment, see rarity.yml
 max-level: 4 # The max level of the enchantment
 ```